 Understand that there will be times when you two can’t be together, so when those times come, it’s helpful to know how to be alone.

 If you struggle to allow his personal space because you feel lonely, work on that first before you try to bring him close again.
 Your struggles with his personal space will likely lead to resentment from him.

-You may fear that his taking of space means that he’s pulling away, that you’re losing him, but that’s often not the case.
+You may fear that his taking of space means that he’s after another hot girl, he’s pulling away, or that you’re losing him, but that’s often not the case.

 It’s not about you!

 Assume that his need for space is not about you.
 Stay connected but stop nagging or flooding his phone with texts or calling him every so often when he’s not with you.
 Otherwise, he’ll think you don’t respect him enough to allow him his personal time.

 If he has enough self-respect, your lack of respect will be the death of the relationship.

 “A little space, time, and distance can often be just what a relationship needs to bloom at its best.”Karen Salmansohn

 Understand that giving him space is not just about physical space; it’s also about emotional space.